subjective-php/json-php/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project

+---

 # Proposal

 # Backwards Breaking Changes

 # References